mundiakaluson/ALL-UNDER-ONE-AU1-/README.md

 # ALL-UNDER-ONE-AU1
 ### This is the use of python tkinter library to design a simple interface that will house productivity applications for easier navigation.
+Run the App.py file to launch in cmd.

 ### Getting started